How to fix missing or lost sound in Windows

 Defective hardware

 Finally, if the above recommendations don't resolve your issue, the sound card is defective, or the operating system is corrupt.
-We recommend you contact the manufacturer of the sound card or computer for a replacement or additional recommendations.
+We recommend you contact the sound card manufacturer or computer manufacturer for a replacement or additional recommendations.